pilcrowonpaper/pilcrow/src/posts/gdpr-analytics.md

 #### Legitimate interests

 While (6) is purposefully broad and is the most flexible out of the six, there must be a specific interest, be it commercial or security, for it to apply.
-Users' personal rights override your own interests as well, and it cannot be used if you have more unintrusive way to achieve your "interests".
-Security related interests, such as DDOS protection, are explicitly stated to be considered proper legitimate interest in recital 49:
+Users' personal rights override your own interests as well, and it cannot be used if you have more unintrusive way to achieve your "interests". **Security related interests, such as DDOS protection, are explicitly stated to be considered proper legitimate interests** in recital 49:

 > This [a legitimate interest of the data controller concerned] could, for example, include preventing unauthorised access to electronic communications networks and malicious code distribution and stopping ‘denial of service’ attacks and damage to computer and electronic communication systems.